MDHayden/mineSweeperGame/README.md

 Special boxes
 - Star box : Reveal all one boxes of the board
-- Lightning box : Reveal all boxes on the diagonal
+- Lightning box : Reveal all boxes on the diagonal of the box
-- Hide box : Hide a quarter of the board
+- Hide box : Hide quarter of the board

 Good luck and enjoy the game !